Košutnjak: Military cemetery

 After fierce fighting in the World War I, German occupation army conquered Belgrade in October 1915.
 German commander, Generalfeldmarschall August von Mackensen, order for the dead soldiers to be buried on the hill above Banovo Brdo.
 Amazed by the bravery of the Serbian soldiers who defended the city, Mackensen order for Serbian dead soldiers to be buried in the center of the cemetery: bodies of 36 Serbian soldiers from the 7th Infantry Regiment, one British and one French soldier were surrounded by the bodies of 2,600 German soldiers.
 This act surprised even Mackensen's subordinated officers.
 Above each grave there was a cross with information about the deceased, from their military papers.
 He also erected three monuments.
 Two were for the German soldiers while the third one, shaped like a simple stone block says in Serbian and German language: "Here rest Serbian heroes, 1915".

 When German emperor Wilhelm II arrived in Belgrade in 1916, a large stone bench was built for him by the German soldiers.
 So as the monument, it was made from the marble which Belgrade municipality purchased in 1911 and which was planned for the reconstruction of the central city square Terazije and the Terazije fountain.
 The bench was placed on the point on the hill from which the emperor could see the entire Belgrade below.
+Hermann Göring, then president of the Third Reich's Reichstag, visited the cemetery on 17 May 1934, during his visit to Yugoslavia, laying a wreath with inscription "to war comrades, Reichsminister of Aviation, Hermann Göring".

 By the 21st century, the cemetery deteriorated a lot.
 One monument to the German soldiers is in bad shape and it is believed that the Serbian soldiers were transferred to the joint ossuary for the World War I soldiers in the Belgrade New Cemetery.
 The other German monument is today within the yard of a privately owned school, while Belgrade is no more visible from the spot as the Košutnjak forest expanded and completely engulfed the area.
 The only remaining visible mark of the cemetery itself is part of the fence.